 06. Reuse assets where possible

 One of the key pillars of user experience best practice is consistency.
-It is always recommended to keep a consistent library of designed UX assets across all screens, devices and resolutions.
+It is always recommended to keep a consistent library of designed UX assets across all screens, devices and resolutions (if you've got a lot of design files to store, you'l need roomy cloud storage).
 With a mobile-first approach to UX, it’s harder to ignore this rule than disregard it.

 07. Listen to the best